vOptSolver/vOptLib/SPP/readme.md

 The format of all of these data files is:

-    number of rows (m), number of columns (n) the cost of each column for objective 1 c1(i),i=1,…,n the cost of each column for objective 2 c2(i),i=1,…,n for each row j (j=1,…,m): the number of columns which cover row j followed by a list of the columns which cover row j
+    number of rows (m), number of columns (n) the cost of each column for objective 1 c1(j),j=1,…,n the cost of each column for objective 2 c2(j),j=1,…,n for each row i (i=1,…,m): the number of columns which cover row i followed by a list of the columns which cover row i

 ## Files
 Link to [data files](http://www.emse.fr/%7Edelorme/SetPacking.html#BOSPP).